dev-aditya/course-notes-core/README.md

 # Course Notes

-This repository contains course notes typesetted in $\LaTeX$, for core year.
+This repository contains course notes typesetted in LaTeX, for core year.
 They are not complete, but might pe helpful.
-So, I keep it here.
+So, I keep it here. *The templates used in making these notes can be found [here](https://github.com/dev-aditya/LaTeX-template)*

+**Please feel free to share and edit the notes.
+Feel free to create an issue or PR in case you find any typographical errors or any problem.**

 ## Courses